IAm-Ky229/CPRE489/README.md

 # CPRE489

+### Homework 2

+Homework 2 focused on creating a basic throughput tester for a network.
+The client will keep sending more and more data to the server until the server can't handle it anymore.
+The client then analyzes the number of received packets and uses a formula to deterimne the data throughput from the client to the server.

 ### Lab 2

 Lab 2 involved setting up a UDP connection and using this connection to stream a video to a server.
 A source IP, source port, destination IP, destination port,